 There are many methods by which acrylic, and in particular acrylic sheets, can be worked to conform to your desired application.

 Heat bending is one of the most common ways of manipulating acrylic.
-Strip heaters are typically used to apply heat the acrylic in order to soften it up so that it can be bent at the desired angle.
+Strip heaters are typically used to apply heat to the acrylic in order to soften it up so that it can be bent at the desired angle.
 The strip heater is usually set to around 200° F so as to apply enough heat to soften the material without causing it to combust.
 There are several makeshift methods for bending acrylic sheets as well including toaster ovens (!) and heat guns although you’d do well to stick with the strip heater.
 To bend small pieces for custom applications the shaft of a soldering iron may suffice but again, this is a less than ideal solution and you need to be extremely careful not to apply too much heat.

-Without a doubt the most reliable and precise method for cutting acrylic sheets is the laser.
+Without a doubt, the most reliable and precise method for cutting acrylic sheets is the laser.
 However, it’s likely you won’t have access to a laser cutter and, if you’re working with only a few sheets of acrylic or the application does not require pinpoint accuracy there may be no way or no need to use a laser.
-In such cases where a laser is either not available or not necessary there are other methods you can employ to cut your acrylic sheets.
-A plastic scoring blade can be used as can traditional tools like a table saw or jigsaw.
+In such cases where a laser is either not available or not necessary there are other methods, you can employ to cut your acrylic sheets.
+A plastic scoring blade can be used as can traditional tools such as a table saw or jigsaw.
 Just remember if you’re using a power tool to cut your acrylic sheet that you should use an acrylic specific blade.